 The cited authorizations under MTW Use of Funds (Attachment D, Item A) and Authorizations Related to Both Public Housing and Section 8 Housing Choice Vouchers (Attachment C, Item B) are required in order to change the way these disposition funds are tracked and reported to HUD.
-Flexibility in regards to these net proceeds will provide administrative efficiency and cost savings without waiving Section 18 reporting requirements in any way.
+Flexibility in regards to these net proceeds will provide administrative efficiency and cost savings.